SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 The dice is rolled at the start of each loop.
-Rather than moving the player immediately, the loop uses a ``switch`` statement to consider the result of the move, and to determine whether the move is allowed:
+Rather than moving the player immediately, the loop uses a ``switch`` statement to consider the result of the move and to determine whether the move is allowed:

 * If the dice roll will move the player onto the final square,